RAISE Act

 The RAISE (Reforming American Immigration for Strong Employment) Act is a bill first introduced in the United States Senate in 2017.
-Co-sponsored by Republican senators Tom Cotton and David Perdue, the bill seeks to reduce levels of legal immigration to the United States by 50% by halving the number of green cards issued.
+Co-sponsored by Republican senators Tom Cotton and David Perdue, the bill sought to reduce levels of legal immigration to the United States by 50% by halving the number of green cards issued.
 The bill would also dramatically reduce family-based immigration pathways; impose a cap of 50,000 refugee admissions a year; end the visa diversity lottery; and eliminate the current demand-driven model of employment-based immigration and replace it with a points system.
 The bill received the support of President Donald Trump, who promoted a revised version of the bill in August 2017, and was opposed by Democrats, immigrant rights groups, and some Republicans.

-The 2017 bill (in the 115th Congress) did not receive a vote in the Senate, although a similar immigration bill supported by Trump was defeated in 2018 on a 39–60 vote.
-In 2019 (during the 116th Congress), Cotton, Perdue, and other Republicans re-introduced the legislation; the bill did not advance.
+The 2017 bill (in the 115th Congress) did not receive a vote in the Senate.
+A similar immigration bill supported by then president Trump was defeated in 2018 on a 39–60 vote.
+In 2019 (during the 116th Congress), Cotton, Perdue, and other Republicans re-introduced the legislation.
+The bill failed to advance.

 History

-The bill is co-sponsored by Republican senators Tom Cotton of Arkansas and David Perdue of Georgia, who introduced the bill to the Senate on February 13, 2017, as S. 354.
-The bill was referred to the Senate Committee on the Judiciary.
+The bill was co-sponsored by Republican senator Tom Cotton of Arkansas and then-senator David Perdue of Georgia, who introduced the bill to the Senate on February 13, 2017, as S. 354.
+The bill was referred to the United States Senate Committee on the Judiciary.

-On August 2, 2017, Cotton introduced a revised version of the bill, designated S. 1720; this bill was also referred to the Senate Committee on the Judiciary.
+On August 2, 2017, Cotton introduced a revised version of the bill, designated S. 1720.
+That bill was also referred to the Senate Committee on the Judiciary.
 President Donald Trump, along with Cotton and Perdue, announced it at the White House.
 Within the Trump White House, Trump advisers Stephen Miller and Steve Bannon promoted and helped shape the bill.
-The bill has not attracted any additional co-sponsors.
+The bill did not attract any additional co-sponsors.

 The 2017 bill did not receive a vote in the Senate.
 A separate bill to restrict legal immigration, supported by Trump, Cotton, and Perdue, was defeated in the Senate by a 39–60 vote.
 In 2019, Cotton, Perdue, and other Republicans re-introduced the RAISE Act legislation.